Congratulations Hale & Harvey Prize Winners 2019

 I would like to thank Chair Haimin Wang, and the rest of the SPD Prize committee, Sarah Gibson, Kathy Reeves, Frank Hill, and Terry Kucera, for their diligent work in selecting from a pool of many very worthy nominees.

-Springer Nature has traditionally granted personal free access for five years to the winner of the Karen Harvey Prize of the American Astronomical Society Solar Physics Division (AAS/SPD).
+Springer Nature's journal Solar Physics has traditionally granted personal free access for five years to the winner of the Karen Harvey Prize of the American Astronomical Society Solar Physics Division (AAS/SPD).